 Make yourself a checklist of all the things you’re going to do to make your life a little less boring.
 Start with the small things and work your way up.
 Check off items as you finish them, and feel free to put the list away if you’re successful.
-This list will provide you with guidance if you wind up getting frustrated or feel like you’re not making a change in your life.
+This list will provide you with guidance if you wind up getting frustrated or feel you’re not making a change in your life.

 It’s rarely a good idea to go huge with your initial attempts to stave off boredom.
 Instead, start by making small changes.
-If you feel like your job is a major contributor, don’t immediately change fields – try taking on a new task or even switching up your hours.
+If you feel your job is a major contributor, don’t immediately change fields – try taking on a new task or even switching up your hours.

 Small steps are good because they don’t disrupt your life quite as much and because they’re great at helping you identify where the big problems occur.
 If a small change isn’t making you less bored, you know that there’s a deeper problem that familiarity in play.
 If nothing else, you can think of taking small steps as a method of testing the waters of change.